A big tenet of this website is that to be a force for good in the world, you have to learn how to be bad.

 We talked about why you need to be bad.

 But don’t get this article wrong.
-This is no place for darkness.
+This is no place for empty cynicism.
 There are countless people who will NOT take advantage of you.
 Or might even help you asking nothing in return.

 But what I’m saying is that you can’t count on that.
 And that there will be people who DO will take advantage of you.
 And you’re better off being prepared for them.